 - Seek medical care from your healthcare provider.
 Call ahead and tell them about your symptoms.
 Please do not show up at a clinic, urgent care, or other health facility without calling first as your provider may need to take special measures to protect other people.
 Consider using a telehealth visit.

 - If it is determined you have been infected but are well enough to stay home for recovery, you should avoid contact with others.
 Stay at home, except when seeking professional medical care.

 - Avoid further travel until the illness resolves.

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing.
 Immediately discard the tissue in the trash bin and wash your hands.

 - Wash your hands often with soap and warm water for at least 20 seconds.
 If unavailable, use an alcohol-based hand sanitizer that contains 60%-95% alcohol.

 Pratt students can contact Health Services with medical concerns during business hours at 718.399.4542 or Public Safety at 718.636.3540 after hours.

-The Pratt Safe app offers a discrete process for reporting your concerns related to health and safety of the community and campus for the fall semester.
+The Pratt Safe app offers a discrete process for reporting your concerns related to health and safety of the community and campus.
 Access the “COVID Concerns” form under the “Return to Campus During COVID” section to start this process.
 While this process is not anonymous, all information will be relayed to the appropriate departments and treated with discretion as we work together to promote health and safety.

 The Centers for Disease Control and Prevention (CDC) has a detailed guide to workplace, school, and home cleaning.
 The CDC also has recommendations for community facilities with suspected and confirmed cases as well as cleaning and disinfection recommendations for homes where a person has a suspected or confirmed case.